 - 1 piece galangal (thumb-size or ginger, sliced)

-- 1/2 tsp. pepper (white ground, available in most supermarket spice aisles or Asian food stores)
+- 1/2 teaspoon pepper (white ground, available in most supermarket spice aisles or Asian food stores)

-- 1 tsp. shrimp paste (available by the jar in Asian food stores)
+- 1 teaspoon shrimp paste (available by the jar in Asian food stores)

 Place a wok or large frying pan over medium-high heat.
 Add a little oil and swirl around, then add your green curry paste.
 Stir-fry 1 minute to release the fragrance.